 B2B Content Marketing Agency

-Engaging with a content marketing agency may seem like an extravagance when you’re a B2B tech startup.
+For many companies, content isn’t king, it’s an afterthought.
 Content is both something you can do yourself and a low priority.
 It’s a low priority because you’re too busy trying to perfect your product and get customers.

 It’s also a low priority because it’s hard and deep down you don’t like doing it.
 This isn’t surprising because if you did you would have your own B2B content marketing agency.